thomergil/gitosis-docker/README.md

 # Copy your public ssh key to the current directory
 cp ~/.ssh/id_rsa.pub .

+# On each build, the container will generate a new ssh key, which means you'll
+# get an ssh warning each time.
+To avoid it, the build process will copy
+# ssh_host_* to the container's /etc/ssh/ ; we need to put them here first.
+cp /etc/ssh/ssh_host_* .
+sudo chown `id -un`:`id -gn` ssh_host_*

 # In the below command, set USER to either gitosis or git,
 # depending on whether you want to clone is git@ or gitosis@
 # The default is gitosis.